DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/2_interactive.md

 ![](../images/2_claims.png)

-As you can see, the cookie has two parts: the claims of the user and some metadata.
-This metadata also contains the original token that was issued by *IdentityServer*.
-Feel free to copy this token to [jwt.ms](https://jwt.ms) to inspect its content.
+As you can see, the cookie has two parts: the claims of the user and some metadata in the properties.
+This metadata also contains the original access and id tokens issued by *IdentityServer*.
+Feel free to copy these tokens to [jwt.ms](https://jwt.ms>) to inspect their content.

 ## Adding sign-out
 Next you will add sign-out to *WebClient*.